circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ```
 Notes:
 - TBD: Round `0` is always started by an external module.
-Subsequent rounds may be managed by the executor, or it could be the responsibility of the external module to start a new round.
+Subsequent rounds may be managed by the driver, or it could be the responsibility of the external module to start a new round.
   - Could also push the retrieval of the value to the external module, e.g. have `StartRoundProposer(round, proposal)`
   - Is the change to `StartRound` ok?
 It matches the paper and (the old name) `NewRound` is also used in some places as output message.
 - TBD: The proposal must be complete, i.e. it must contain a complete value.
 If this value is sent by the proposer in chunks, it is the responsibility of the chain concrete implementation to collect the proposal for the value ID together with the chunks to create a complete proposal.